ManhHoDinh/HomeLand_Apartment_Management_BE/docs/pull_request_template.md

-* **What is the current behavior?** (You can also link to an open issue here) *If this is a new feature, leave empty*
+* **What is the current behavior?** (You can also link to an open issue here) *If this is a new feature, leave it empty*

 * **What is the new behavior (if this is a feature change)?**